Nancy Schneidenbach Green, MHA, OTR/L, RYT200, CIMI, HTP/A

 Program Chair and Associate Professor

 Ms. Green has practiced as a clinician, administrator, and instructor for over 40 years.
 She joined the faculty of Cabarrus College in the fall of 2001.
-She received her Bachelor of Science degree from Western Michigan University in Kalamazoo, Michigan and completed a Master of Health Administration from Pfeiffer University in Charlotte, North Carolina.
+She received her Bachelor of Science from Western Michigan University in Kalamazoo, Michigan and completed a Master of Health Administration from Pfeiffer University in Charlotte, North Carolina.

 Ms. Green has received several awards honoring her teaching and leadership.
 In 2015, she was awarded the Anita A. Brown Leadership in Education Award, and was chosen as a Carolinas HealthCare System Pinnacle Award Finalist.
-In 2002, she was awarded the Cabarrus College of Health Sciences Education Excellence Award.
+In 2002, she was awarded the Cabarrus College of Health Sciences Educational Excellence Award.

 She enjoys spending time with her children and extended family, gardening, painting, biking, and antiquing.